 AVT 1124 Private Pilot Flight Lab - Airplane Single Engine

 Prepares students with the knowledge necessary to successfully obtain the aeronautical knowledge, skill and experience necessary to meet the requirements for a Federal Aviation Administration (FAA) Private Pilot Certificate with an Airplane Category and Single Engine Land Class Rating.
 The course is conducted under 14 CFR Part 61.
 Topics include familiarization with the training aircraft, flight maneuvers, maximum performance takeoff and landing procedures, attitude control by instrument reference, solo flight, night flying, cross country operations and navigation procedures.
-Course Performance Standards require 100% completion of the syllabus requirements and obtaining the required FAA Pilot Certificate.
-Contact the Department for the current lab fee.
+Course Performance Standards require 40 hours of flight time and 100% completion of the course syllabus requirements.
+Additional fees including a course fee and a flight lab fee as well as other out-of-pocket expenses apply.
+Contact the Department for the current listing of these fees and expenses.
 Three lab hours per week.

 Division: Science, Mathematics and Engineering